Archivist062/FastRandom/README.md

 FastRandom is a small library made to generate random enough numbers and UUIDs.
 The randomity is not that guarranted, but at least, the output have really 100% of chance of being trash.

+For each batch of 64 bits generated, 56 are random AND independent (it is not me that says it, it is the code).
+This means the entropy you can expect of 1 UUID is at least 112 bits out of 128.
+This is sufficient for most purposes.

+The point being that the generation of random data is faster than most other pseudo-random number generators.

 ```c++
 #include <FastRandom/UUID.h>